-The aims of the Charity are to provide relief to physically handicapped
+The aims of the Charity are to provide relief to physically handicapped children.
+Accordingly, the benefit is available only to a section of the public.
+This selected grouping has two restrictions:

 Firstly, it is limited to children and young people.
 While there are no explicit age limits, the discretion of the Trustees is used, and ages up to 25 years would normally be considered.